DanOlner/archived-jekyll-site-danolner.github.io/_posts/2015-07-03-routeFactor.md

 <img src="http://danolner.github.io/figs/routeFactor/unnamed-chunk-13-1.png" title="center" alt="center" style="display: block; margin: auto;" />

 Boom!
 Circuity is higher for shorter distances.
-For higher bin numbers, though, the drop-off isn't quite so smooth:
+For higher bin numbers, though, the drop-off isn't quite so smooth.
+I suspect this is more likely to be due to the number of route samples than the underlying pattern.

 {% highlight r %}